-Our lead product candidate, VERVE-101, is designed to permanently turn off the PCSK9 gene in the liver.
+VERVE-101, our initial product candidate targeting PCSK9, is designed to permanently turn off the PCSK9 gene in the liver.
 PCSK9 is a highly validated target that plays a critical role in controlling blood LDL-C through its regulation of the LDL receptor, or LDLR.
 Reduction of PCSK9 protein in the blood improves the ability of the liver to clear LDL-C from the blood.
-VERVE-101 utilizes LNP-mediated delivery to target the liver and base editing technology to make a single base change at a specific site in the PCSK9 gene in order to disrupt PCSK9 protein production.
+VERVE-101 utilizes LNP-mediated delivery, which binds to the LDLR, to target the liver and base editing technology to make a single DNA base pair change at a specific site in the PCSK9 gene in order to disrupt PCSK9 protein production.